 Finalists will be posted on the Truman site in February.
 Finalist interviews will be conducted in late February or early March.
 Please see Regional Review Panels for more information.
 We will coordinate mock interviews for any students called for a finalist interview.

 Recipients and Alternates will be announced in March.

 We are offering two kinds of info sessions.
 The first focuses on the Truman Scholarship and the second covers several public affairs-related awards, including Truman.
-Please RSVP (even last minute) to let us know you are coming to an info session.
+Please register in advance (even last minute) to let us know you are coming to an info session.

 Contacts and Information